 onebillion started 3 years ago, with the goal of bringing quality maths and literacy education to one billion children in need worldwide.
 The apps are designed to be so simple to use that a child can learn, in their own language, without the need for adult support.

-The innovation - onecourse - is modular, giving the child a personalised and comprehensive learning experience.
+The innovation - onecourse - is modular, giving the child a personalized and comprehensive learning experience.
 The child learns at their own pace, building the literacy and numeracy skills gradually.

 The onecourse numeracy material is currently available in over 50 languages and starts from the very beginning with exercises such as sorting and matching.
-The carefully structured material is packed with colourful and engaging activities, which are designed to give practice in core maths concepts.
+The carefully structured material is packed with colorful and engaging activities, which are designed to give practice in core math concepts.
 With guidance and instant feedback, children can progress through the next concepts and revise difficult topics.

 One of the central goals is to instill a love of reading, so onecourse includes a graded library of stories suitable for different reading abilities.
 The lead author has lived and taught in Ghana and uses her experience to create and edit engaging and relatable stories for the child.
 Stories from local authors also feature, to ensure a mix of tales from around the world.